MohammedA556/UTD-Senior-Design-TI-Embedded-Vision-for-Medical/README.md

 ## How to run the Demo
 The demo is contained in med-gst-apps/ directory, including demo code and model.
 The extracted model is contained in med-gst-apps/models/tiny-lite-m3.
 Otherwise the tarball is included in the same models directory as tiny_lite_m3.tar.gz.

+Keep in mind the model and demo is specifically set for up to 2 gauze, 1 curved hemostat, and a scalpel at this current stage.
+Blue cloth background was used in training the model as well.

 Clone the repo to the AM62A Board (running Edge AI Linux SDK 10.1), and in the cloned repo run:
 ```
 cd med-gst-apps/